Yelp/elastalert/docs/source/ruletypes.rst

 To illustrate the use of ``threshold_ref``, ``threshold_cur``, ``alert_on_new_data``, ``timeframe`` and ``spike_height`` together,
 consider the following examples::

-    " Alert if at least 15 events occur within two hours and less than a quarter of that number occured within the previous two hours. "
+    " Alert if at least 15 events occur within two hours and less than a quarter of that number occurred within the previous two hours. "
     timeframe: hours: 2
     spike_height: 4
     threshold_cur: 15